Joe-Collins-1986/travel-app/README.md

    After login the user will see the following Navbar:
    ![Navbar Logged In](readme-assets/features/nav-bar/nav-bar-lg-login.png)<br>

-   If the user is using a mobile screen they will have an expendable nav menu:<br>
+   If the user is using a mobile screen they will have an expandable nav menu:<br>
    ![Navbar Mobile](readme-assets/features/nav-bar/nav-bar-sm-login.png)<br>

-   **Note:** This menu will show the same options to the user depending ontheir logged in status as that of the large screen nav bar.
+   **Note:** This menu will show the same options to the user, depending on their logged in status, as that of the large screen nav bar.

    #### Footer
    The Footer has been fixed to allow the user easy access to all social media links.<br>